-Whenever you hear online marketers talking about an email marketing campaign, they’re usually referring to the sequence of emails businesses use to talk to subscribers including, prospects and customers.
+Whenever you hear online marketers talking about a campaign for email marketing for wineries, they’re usually referring to the sequence of emails businesses use to talk to subscribers including, prospects and customers.

 The series of emails are well-thought-out and designed to persuade subscribers to engage with your winery.
 They are a pillar of every successful inbound marketing campaign and help you take them on a journey that leads to conversion.

 While occasionally sending emails to your subscriber list whenever you’re in the mood, or have time, is better than sending none at all, it doesn’t qualify as an email marketing campaign here at Nimbletoad.